How to Weld Sheet Metal or Thin Stock (For Beginners)

 Welders can struggle with thin sheet metal because the hot arc warps or burns through the metal easily.
 Even professional welders flounder with welding thin stock at times.

-Still, it’s possible to weld thin sheet metal using the MIG, TIG, and stick processes.
-But MIG and TIG provide the best results.
+Still, it’s possible to weld thin sheet metal using the MIG (GMAW), TIG (GTAW), and stick (SMAW) processes.

 This article will teach you how to weld thin gauge metal using each arc welding process and present the common pitfalls beginners make.
-While welding thin metal will test even the best of welders, you can achieve great results with some know-how and practice.

 Welding Processes for Thin or Sheet Metal